Skip to Main Content

 • What, if any, ethical concerns do you have about this tool?

-• Does the tool asks you to upload existing content such as an image or paper?
+• Does the tool ask you to upload existing content such as an image or paper?
 If so, are there copyright concerns?
 Is there a way to opt out of including your uploaded conent in the training corpus?

 • What is the privacy policy?